anihm136/chat-translation-demo/README.md

 kubectl create secret generic translate-service-account-key --from-file=key.json=<name of private key file>.json
 ```

+_Note_: For each of the next two sections, the placeholder for the database connection string for your Cloud SQL databases need to be filled in

 ### Install applications
 1. Go to `kube_depl/bootstrap`.
 This folder contains YAML configurations for initial installation of each application.
-Modify each of the configurations with the path to the images created earlier
+If images were pushed to a container registry earlier, modify the image path to pull images from the registry
 2. Install the wordpress application.
-The default username and password are 'admin' -
+The default username and password are 'admin'
 ```sh
 kubectl apply -f kube_depl/bootstrap/wp.yaml
 ```